 Biting your index finger or the web between your thumb and index finger is a kind of anti-jinx, as in, ‘God forbid!'

-A polite way to say ‘ok’ in Persian is chashm, which also means ‘eye.’
+A polite way to say ‘okay’ in Persian is chashm, which also means ‘eye.’
 To amp it up a notch, Iranians say ru chesham, literally ‘on my eye,’ which is a more formal, polite way to express that you will do something from the bottom of your heart.
 The non-verbal way to communicate this is to cover your eye with your four fingers.

 Every culture has a different way of counting on their fingers.
 Some start with the index finger, some with the thumb, some with the palm open, some closed.
-In Iran, it's done in two ways: by touching the finger to thumb, starting with the pinky, or by folding each finger down with your other hand, starting with the pinky.
+In Iran, it's done in two ways: by touching the finger to the thumb, starting with the pinky, or by folding each finger down with your other hand, starting with the pinky.

 Hitting your own face means ‘oh no!’

 Finally, a couple of common gestures used to really emphasize your point.
 In the first one, the tips of all your fingers and thumb should touch.
+A second way to demonstrate emphasis is to put your hands side by side, palms open, moving your hands forward as you punctuate your point with them.